yeshua453/website/blog/2022-08-04-gradients-button-textfield-styles.md

 ## Buttons styling

 This Flet release introduces `style` property to all button controls which is an instance of `ButtonStyle` class.
-`ButtonStyle` allows controling all visual aspects of a button, such as shape, foreground, background and shadow colors, content padding, border width and radius!
+`ButtonStyle` allows controlling all visual aspects of a button, such as shape, foreground, background and shadow colors, content padding, border width and radius!

 Moreover, each individual style attribute could be configured for a different "Material states" of a button, such as "hovered", "focused", "disabled" and others.
 For example, you can configure a different shape, background color for a hovered state and configure fallback values for all other states.